remideas/Bases/README.md

 ## It's simple!
 Start working with Bases it's very simple, no need for being a scientific to know what to do, you have documents, examples and everything setted up so you can start using it!

-It's simple as just creating a new empty module and writing one line no need for any extra steps ;)
+It's simple as just creating a new empty module and writing one line no need for any extra steps.
 ```lua
 local bases = require(script.Parent)
 local my_class = bases("setup", script)